wcatron/esk/README.md

 ## Building

-The goal is to setup a something like [pkger](https://github.com/markbates/pkger) to bundle the demo code and
+The goal is to setup a something like [pkger](https://github.com/markbates/pkger) to bundle the demo code however currently it wont work in the CI process.

+## Testing

+Run all tests in all packages:

+`go test ./...`